def-gthill/kenpali/kenpali-core.md

 Values are checked against a _schema_.
 Valid schemas are:

-- A string representing the expected Kenpali type: one of `"null"`, `"boolean"`, `"number"`, `"string"`, `"array"`, `"stream"`, `"sequence"`, `"object",`, `"function"`, `"error"`, `"any"`.
+- A Kenpali type (class or protocol), one of `Null`, `Boolean`, `Number`, `String`, `Array`, `Stream`, `Object`, `Function`, `Error`, `Class`, `Protocol`, `Sequence`, `Type`, `Any`.
 - An object of the form `{oneOf: [<values>]}`, which matches only the specified values.
 - An object of the form `{either: [<schemas>]}`, which matches a value if _at least one of_ the specified schemas matches it.
 - An object of the form `{type: <type>, ...}`.
-On its own, this is equivalent to a string schema, e.g. `{type: "number"}` matches the same values as `"number"`.
+On its own, this is equivalent to a type schema, e.g. `{type: Number}` matches the same values as `Number`.
 But this format allows additional properties to narrow the range of accepted values:
-    - For arrays, the `elements` property specifies the schema that all the array's elements must match, e.g. `{type: "array", elements: "number"}` matches only array of numbers.
+    - For arrays, the `elements` property specifies the schema that all the array's elements must match, e.g. `{type: Array, elements: Number}` matches only array of numbers.
-    - For arrays, the `shape` property specifies an array of individual schemas for each element, e.g. `{type: "array", shape: ["number", "string"]}` matches only arrays whose first element is a number and whose second element is a string.
+    - For arrays, the `shape` property specifies an array of individual schemas for each element, e.g. `{type: Array, shape: [Number, String]}` matches only arrays whose first element is a number and whose second element is a string.
-    - For objects, the `values` property specifies the schemas that all the object's property values must match, e.g. `{type: "object", values: "number"}` matches only objects whose properties are all numbers.
+    - For objects, the `values` property specifies the schemas that all the object's property values must match, e.g. `{type: Object, values: Number}` matches only objects whose properties are all numbers.
-    - For objects, the `shape` property specifies an object whose properties are schemas that the corresponding properties must match, e.g. `{type: "object", shape: {foo: "number", bar: "string"}}` matches only objects with a numeric `foo` property and a string `bar` property.
+    - For objects, the `shape` property specifies an object whose properties are schemas that the corresponding properties must match, e.g. `{type: Object, shape: {foo: Number, bar: String}}` matches only objects with a numeric `foo` property and a string `bar` property.
-    - The `where` property specifies an arbitrary function that must return `true` when called on the value, e.g. `{type: "number", where: | isLessThan(10)}` matches only numbers less than 10.
+    - The `where` property specifies an arbitrary function that must return `true` when called on the value, e.g. `{type: Number, where: | isLessThan(10)}` matches only numbers less than 10.

 ### validate|validate